linusbui/Robo-CSK-Benchmark/README.md

 - **[Table Setting](./table_setting/README.md)**: In this task, the embodied agent should set the dinner table for a specific meal.
 This includes choosing the correct type of cutlery and the correct type of plate, so we provide a list of meals with their respective cutlery and plate.
 - **[Procedural Knowledge](./procedural_knowledge/README.md)**: The last task evaluates a models ability to reason about the correct chronological sequence of two steps from a cooking recipe.
-Inspired by the *Event Ordering* task[^7], the model must decide whether on step is done before or after another.
+Inspired by the *Event Ordering* task[^7], the model must decide in the case of a binary answer whether on step is done before or after another.
+In the case of a multiple choice answer the model must decide which step out of five is done before or after another.
-Therefore, we provide the recipe title and two specific cooking steps from this recipe.
+Therefore, we provide the recipe title and specific cooking steps from this recipe.

 ## Evaluation Results